JHaller27/JQL/README.md

 JSON Query Language (JQL), as one might expect, is a language used to query JSON data.
 It's primary purpose is to determine if a given JSON matches certain conditions (as opposed to competing with SQL and performing joins and aggregations, which are not supported by JQL).

+Binaries for linux and windows can be found [here](https://github.com/JHaller27/JQL/actions) for now.
+Click on the latest workflow, scroll down to Artifacts, and click to download the binary for your OS.

 # Language Spec